dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/currency_conversion_data_enrichment.md

 └── currency_enrichment_pipeline.py
 ```

-### 1. Creating resource
+### 1. Creating a resource

 `dlt` works on the principle of [sources](../../general-usage/source.md) and
 [resources.](../../general-usage/resource.md)

 1. The last part of our data enrichment ([part one](../../general-usage/data-enrichments/user_agent_device_data_enrichment.md))
    involved enriching the data with user-agent device data.
-This included adding two new columns to the dataset as folows:
+This included adding two new columns to the dataset as follows:

    - `device_price_usd`: average price of the device in USD.